 Some people with this type of blood cancer are closely monitored by doctors for years without needing any treatment.
-Studies suggest that waiting to start treatment until you show symptoms won’t affect your outlook, according to the American Cancer Society.
+Studies suggest that waiting to start treatment until you show symptoms won’t affect your outlook, according to the

 Targeted therapy uses drugs that focus on proteins or other substances of cancer cells to stop them from growing.
 Unlike chemotherapy, it spares healthy cells.
 Common types of targeted therapy for WM include:

 Rituximab (Rituxan).
 This drug targets a substance of cancer cells called CD20.
 It kills cancer cells and makes remaining ones more likely to be destroyed by chemotherapy.

 Rituximab is often the first drug used to treat WM, even though the Food and Drug Administration (FDA) hasn’t specifically approved it for that purpose.
 This practice is known as “off-label” use.
 It does have FDA approval when used in combination with the drug ibrutinib (Imbruvica).